-NORA (North Atlantic Cooperation) is an intergovernmental organisation under the regional cooperation programme of the Nordic Council of Ministers and it brings together Greenland, Iceland, Faroe Islands and Coastal Norway.
-The organisation builds on the West Nordic cooperation founded in 1981 and became NORA when Coastal Norway joined in 1996.
-The NORA countries are interlinked by their geographic location, shared traits and common challenges, in addition to multiple historical, institutional and cultural ties.
+NORA (Nordic Atlantic Cooperation) is an intergovernmental organisation under the regional cooperation programme of the Nordic Council of Ministers that brings together Greenland, Iceland, Faroe Islands and coastal Norway.
+The organisation traces its roots to 1981 and the establishment of cooperation in the west Nordic area.
+It adopted the name NORA when coastal Norway joined in 1996.
+The NORA constituents are interlinked by their location, shared traits and common challenges, in addition to multiple historical, institutional and cultural ties.

-NORA contributes to reinforcing regional cooperation with a view to making the North Atlantic a strong and dynamic Nordic region characterised by robust sustainable economic development.
-The organisation’s initiatives include strengthening cooperation between the business sector and research and development bodies across national borders.
+NORA contributes to reinforcing regional cooperation with the aim of making the North Atlantic a strong and dynamic part of the Nordic region that is defined by its robust sustainable economic development.
+NORA’s initiatives include strengthening cross-border collaboration between the private sector and research and development bodies.

-NORA is funded by the Nordic Council of Ministers with supplementary contributions from the four participating countries.
-The main NORA secretariat is located in Tórshavn in the Faroe Islands, while four contact persons staff the secretariats in Greenland, Iceland, West Norway and North Norway.
+NORA is funded by the Nordic Council of Ministers with supplementary contributions from the four participating constituents.
+The main NORA secretariat is located in Tórshavn in the Faroe Islands, while four contact people staff the secretariats in Greenland, Iceland, west Norway and north Norway.

 NORA operates within three set areas of work:

-Project Funding, NORA delivers an important contact base in the region, which provides opportunities to establish critical mass in the priority areas.
+Project funding: NORA provides access to an important contact base in the region that makes it possible to establish critical mass in the priority areas.

-NORA offers funding opportunities to concrete cooperation projects involving partners from at least two NORA countries.
-NORA as an organisation is not a project partner, but can offer financial support if a project is deemed to contribute to achieving the aims described in NORA’s Strategic Programme.
-There is a general focus on strengthening cooperation between business and industry actors and other actors in the four countries in the NORA region.
+NORA offers funding opportunities to specific cooperation projects involving partners from at least two NORA constituents.
+NORA, as an organisation, is not a project partner, but we can offer financial support if a project is deemed to contribute to achieving the aims described in our Strategic Programme.
+There is a general focus on strengthening collaboration between the private sector and other stakeholders in NORA’s four constituents.

-NORA initiates and participates in strategic projects that contribute to furthering cooperation between the four countries in the NORA region: the Faroe Islands, Greenland, Iceland and Coastal Norway.
-This work includes organising conferences and carrying out analyses centred on regional issues.
-NORA was, for example, involved in an OECD analysis mapping challenges and opportunities in the NORA region.
+NORA initiates and participates in strategic projects that contribute to furthering cooperation between the four constituents of the NORA area: the Faroe Islands, Greenland, Iceland and coastal Norway.
+This work includes organising conferences and initiating analyses of key regional issues.
+NORA was, for example, involved in an OECD analysis of the challenges and opportunities in the area.

-NORA channels relevant information to the North Atlantic public.
-News articles produced in-house are published on the NORA website.
-In addition, we regularly post recommendations about regional news items and events on social media: www.facebook.com/noraregion and Twitter.
+NORA channels relevant information to residents of the North Atlantic region.
+News articles produced in-house are published on the NORA website, and we regularly post recommendations about regional news items and events on Facebook and Twitter.